India–Pakistan field hockey rivalry

-The India–Pakistan field hockey rivalry is among the most intense sporting rivalries in the Asia and the world in the sport of field hockey.
-India and Pakistan have played against each other numerous times in international field hockey.
-They participate in World Cup, FIH Pro League, Summer Olympic Games, Commonwealth Games, Asia Cup, Men's Asian Champions Trophy, Asian Games, South Asian Games and Sultan Azlan Shah Cup.
+The India–Pakistan field hockey rivalry is among the most intense sporting rivalries in Asia and among the fiercest in field hockey.
+India and Pakistan have played each other numerous times in international senior hockey since their first meeting in 1956.
+They participate in various tournaments, namely the Summer Olympic Games, Hockey World Cup, FIH Pro League, Commonwealth Games, Asia Cup, Men's Asian Champions Trophy, Asian Games, South Asian Games and Sultan Azlan Shah Cup.

-India and Pakistan have a record of facing each other in the first six Asian Games hockey finals.
-They have played a total of eight finals against each other in which Pakistan has won six gold and India has won two gold.
-Both nations have played each other from 1956 to 1964 in three successive Olympic Hockey finals.
-India won gold twice while Pakistan won once.
-They also faced each other in three Asia Cup finals, with Pakistan two of those finals.
-Both teams participate in Sultan Azlan Shah Cup which is held every year in Malaysia.
-The only World Cup final played between India and Pakistan was in 1975, which resulted in a 2–1 win for India.
+India and Pakistan have met in eight Asian Games finals, including each of the first six.
+Pakistan has won six of those finals, while India has won two.
+The two teams also played each other in three successive Olympic hockey finals from 1956 to 1964, with India winning the 1956 and 1964 finals and Pakistan winning the 1960 final.
+They have also faced each other in three Asia Cup finals, with Pakistan winning two of them.
+The only Hockey World Cup final between India and Pakistan was played in 1975 and it ended in a 2–1 win for India.

-In Head-to-Head matches, Pakistan has won 82 games compared to India with 67 games.
-When it comes to the World Cup, Pakistan have won four times compared to India with one.
-When it comes to the Olympics India has won eight times compared to Pakistan's three.
+Across all head-to-head meetings, Pakistan has won 82 games, while India has won 70.
+In Olympic field hockey, India has won eight gold medals compared with Pakistan's three.
+Pakistan has also won four Hockey World Cup titles, while India has won one.
+Since 2016, India has been unbeaten against Pakistan.

-Among the three top goal-scorers in this bilateral rivalry, Sohail Abbas of Pakistan leads by a country mile, scoring 54 goals.
-He is followed by Pakistan's Hassan Sardar (22 goals) and India's Sandeep Singh (20 goals).
+Among the top three goal-scorers in this bilateral rivalry, Sohail Abbas of Pakistan leads by a significant margin, scoring 54 goals.
+He is followed by Pakistan's Hassan Sardar (22 goals) and both India's Sandeep Singh and Harmanpreet Singh (21 goals).